localstack/docs/content/en/user-guide/aws/ec2/index.md

 ### Networking

 {{< callout "note" >}}
-Network access to EC2 instance is not possible on macOS.
+Network access from host to EC2 instance containers is not possible on macOS.
 This is because Docker Desktop on macOS does not expose the bridge network to the host system.
 See [Docker Desktop Known Limitations](https://docs.docker.com/desktop/networking/#known-limitations).
 {{< /callout >}}